sepses/slogert/README.md

 - `https://128.131.169.162:7200/repositories/sepses-transformed`: SPARQL endpoint
 - `https://128.131.169.162:7200/`: GraphDB UI for SPARQL endpoint (repo: sepses-transformed)

 ## Scenario execution

-In case you wanted to try it out yourself or apply the framework to your own logfiles, use the following steps:
+In case you want to try it out yourself or apply the framework to your own logfiles, use the following steps:

 * Run LogPai to generate `<logname>_structured.csv` and `<logname>_templates.csv`.
 Examples of such files (already enhanced with additional column for hostname) are available on the `scenario/input` folder.
 *  Compile this project (`mvn clean install`)
 *  You can set properties for extraction in the config file (e.g., number of loglines produced per file).
 Examples of config and template files are available on the `src/test/resources` folder (e.g., `auth-config.yaml`for auth log data).
-*  Transform the CSVs into OTTR format using config file.
-By default, the following script should work to work on the example file. (```java -jar target/slogert-0.8.0-SNAPSHOT-jar-with-dependencies.jar -c src/test/resources/auth-config.yaml```)
+*  Transform the CSVs into OTTR format using the config file.
+By default, the following script should work on the example file. (```java -jar target/slogert-0.8.0-SNAPSHOT-jar-with-dependencies.jar -c src/test/resources/auth-config.yaml```)
 *  After the transformation finished, it will provide you with the command to execute lutra, such as the following: (``` java -jar exe/lutra.jar --library scenario/output/auth-base.ottr --libraryFormat stottr --inputFormat stottr scenario/output/auth.ottr --mode expand --fetchMissing > scenario/output/auth.ttl```)
 *  Execute the transformation of the OTTR files into RDF graph using the command above from command line.

 A script for executing transformation data for scenario has been created in the scenario folder `scenario/scenario.sh`.
-To run it, after you compile the project (`mvn clean install`), run `./scenario/scenario.sh` from project folder.
+To run it, compile the project (`mvn clean install`) and run `./scenario/scenario.sh` from the project folder.

 <!--## References